Th3red/animeRec_db-frontend/README.md

 ## Deployment and Scalability Skills

-### **AWS Integration**

-- Successfully deployed and connected an **AWS RDS database** to the backend, ensuring high availability.

 ### **Scalability Techniques**

-- Built and managed a **hnswlib ANN index**, enabling fast approximate nearest neighbor search and scaling to large datasets with millions of users and anime.
+- Built and managed a **hnswlib ANN index**, enabling fast approximate nearest neighbor search and scaling to large datasets of users and anime.

 ### **Deployment Challenges**